laminas/laminas-validator/doc/book/validators/step.md

 # Step Validator

-`Zend\Validator\Step` allows you to validate if a given value is a valid step value.
+`Laminas\Validator\Step` allows you to validate if a given value is a valid step value.
 This validator requires the value to be a numeric value (either string, int or float).

 ## Supported options

-The following options are supported for `Zend\Validator\Step`:
+The following options are supported for `Laminas\Validator\Step`:

 - `baseValue`: This is the base value from which the step should be computed.
   This option defaults to `0`